JackyKch/Cooking/README.md

 ### Cooks' interface :
 A recipe creator must be able to :
-- Log in and access the Cooks' interface
+- Log in and access the Cooks' interface.
 - Create a recipe with the needed ingredients, price and description.
-- See all his recipes and his selling.
+- See all his recipes and his selling (for each recipe sold, his wallet is credited).

 ### Admins' interface :
 - Access the weekly dashboard including the following informations : best selling cook of the week, top 5 recipes and best selling cook since the start of the company.